cambiotraining/bacterial-genomics/materials/07-bacqc.md

 :::{.callout-exercise}
 #### Check the bacQC results

-To assess the quality of our sequence data, we can use the outputs generated by **bacQC**.
+To assess the quality of our sequence data, we can use the outputs generated by **bacQC**, found in `preprocessed/bacqc`.

 Open `read_stats_summary.tsv` and try to answer the following questions: